mumm-ra/RailsBlogExercise/README.md

 Step 4: Pass the rest steps from our feature.
 Step 5: Create a new feature about comments.
 Step 6: Make comments run.
+Step 7: Create a new feature about a property of the comments.